background

 • NOI stands for “Net Operating Income” and measures the profitability of an income-generating property prior to deducting financing costs and taxes.

-How to Calculate Net Operating Income (NOI)?
+How to Calculate Net Operating Income (NOI)

-NOI, stated in simple terms, reflects the income generated by a property upon subtracting direct operating expenses.
+The net operating income (NOI), stated in simple terms, reflects the income generated by a property after subtracting direct operating expenses.

-In practice, the net operating income (NOI) is a fundamental real estate metric, because it is the standardized measure of profitability to analyze potential and existing property investments.
+In practice, the NOI is a fundamental real estate metric, because it represents a standardized measure of profitability to analyze property investments.

-By determining the historical profitability of a property investment – which offers insights into the profit potential of the property on a pro forma basis – the net operating income (NOI) facilitates better-informed investing decisions.
+By determining the historical profitability of a property investment—which offers insights into the profit potential of the property on a pro forma basis—the net operating income (NOI) facilitates better-informed investing decisions.

 NOI is not only a practical measure to analyze the profitability of a given property, but also well-suited for comparability among different property investment opportunities (i.e. closer to “apples-to-apples” comparisons), since the metric neglects financing costs, debt service, and capital expenditures (Capex).